openstack/swift/doc/source/development_auth.rst

 environ['REMOTE_USER'] set to the authenticated user string but often more information is needed than just that.

-The included Swauth will set the REMOTE_USER to a comma separated list of groups the user belongs to.
+The included TestAuth will set the REMOTE_USER to a comma separated list of groups the user belongs to.
 The first group will be the "user's group", a group that only the user belongs to.
 The second group will be the "account's group", a group that includes all users for that auth account (different than the